Semi-implicit Euler--Maruyama scheme for polynomial diffusions on the unit ball: Numerical experiments

-Finally, we consider the difference of two solutions $Y^{1}$ and $Y^{2}$ of the SDE \eqref{eq:4} with different initial conditions, $\nu=\sqrt{2}$ and $A_{p}=0$, $p=0,1,\ldots,m$.
-Swart \cite{Sw02} showed that the map $t \mapsto |Y^{1}(t)-Y^{2}(t)|$ is almost surely nonincreasing if $\kappa \geq 1$ (see Theorem 3 in \cite{Sw02}).
-Figure \ref{fig_9}, \ref{fig_10} are behaviors of the difference by using the projection scheme for $X^{1}$ and $X^{2}$.
+Finally, we consider the difference between two solutions $Y^{1}$ and $Y^{2}$ of the system of SDE \eqref{eq:4} with different initial conditions, $\nu=\sqrt{2}$ and $A_{p}=0$, $p=0,1,\ldots,m$.
+Swart \cite{Sw02} showed that the map $t \mapsto |Y^{1}(t)-Y^{2}(t)|$ is almost surely non-increasing if $\kappa \geq 1$ (see Theorem 3 in \cite{Sw02}).
+Figure \ref{fig_9}, \ref{fig_10} are behaviors of the difference using the projection scheme \eqref{eq:8} for corresponding $X^{1}$ and $X^{2}$.
 From these figures, we can confirm that the projection scheme expresses the theoretical result in \cite{Sw02}.